PhilipOLukitibi/Amazon-Product-Review-EDA/README.md

 - Provide insights for product and marketing strategy

 ## Files Included
-- `Amazon Dashboard.xlsx` – final Excel dashboard
+- Amazon Dashboard – final Excel dashboard
-- `formulas.xlsx` – calculated columns and logic
+- formulas – calculated columns and logic
-- `analysis-notes.md` – answers to all 14 questions
+- analysis-notes – answers to all 14 questions

 ## Key Insights
 - Categories with highest discounts